-I seldom wear a hat and if I do it is a nice matching fedora.
+I seldom wear a hat, and if I do, it is a nice matching fedora.
 Have a clean shave, minimal facial hair (men), and nicely styled hair.
 You can get away with tasteful dyes and non-offensive jewelry.

 Men.
 No slacks, no tips.
-Dress in a nice pair of well fitting slacks.
-Not only do these look the most professional but most slacks have deep pockets great for storing magic tricks or balloon props.
+Dress in a nice pair of well-fitting slacks.
+Not only do these look the most professional, but most slacks have deep pockets great for storing magic tricks or balloon props.
 No jeans!
-I have had managers tell me how grateful they are that I don’t wear jeans to their store, and that I show a higher level of professionalism and respect wearing professional clothing.
+I have had managers tell me how grateful they are that I don’t wear jeans to their store and that I show a higher level of professionalism and respect wearing professional clothing.
 DON’T FORGET THE LEATHER BELT!

 Women.
-Women’s slacks are always preferred, but if you have the gorgeous power dress and you want to wear it at your gig, just be sure that it is conservative and knee length.
+Women’s slacks are always preferred, but if you have the gorgeous power dress and you want to wear it at your gig, just be sure that it is conservative and knee-length.

 Men.
 DRESS SHOES ONLY!
 No sneakers, no black skate shoes (personal pet peeve), no converse, no sandals, no, no, no. Black or brown dress shoes.

 Women.
 Dress shoes are preferred.
-You can wear heals, but remember you are going to be on your feet for a long time, and you don’t want to wear yourself out or get waitress blisters.
+You can wear heels, but remember you are going to be on your feet for a long time, and you don’t want to wear yourself out or get waitress blisters.

-Here is where you can really throw that goofy into the business.
+Here is where you can throw that goofy into the business.
 Match your tie to your belt.
 Your bracelet to your shoes.
 If you have seen the movie “Waiting” throw in some flair and be fun and outgoing!

-The better the balloon the better the tip!
+The better the balloon, the better the tip!

 Some artists say that moving from child to child is more important and to make simple shapes.
 I STRONGLY disagree.
 This is a controversial statement, but sometimes even when rushed, take your time and make every shape memorable.
-You may upset some with no patience, but you create a demand for yourself, and no one will think you are a second grade twister who can only make swords and dogs.
+You may upset some with no patience, but you create a demand for yourself, and no one will think you are a second-grade twister who can only make swords and dogs.
 I never make a child a one balloon sculpture in a restaurant.
-Every balloon you make in a gig represent your own talent, don’t loose a private event because you are pumping out the simple designs trying to make a quick buck.
+Every balloon you make in a gig represents your own talent, don’t lose a private event because you are pumping out the simple designs trying to make a quick buck.
 Better balloons get better tips, and more work later, TRUST ME.